 Decisions, decisions, decisions.
 What major should I pick?
 How do I avoid that extra 15lbs everyone talks about?
 Should I try to meet new people or just stick with the friends I have from High School?
 What about alcohol?
 Is it really that big of a deal?

 We suggest that you take our Online Alcohol Education to gain more information about alcohol.
 Don't worry, it's not graded.
-This tool is open to everyone (families: that means you can take them too) and it'll only take about 20 minutes to complete.
+This tool is open to everyone (families: that means you can take them, too) and it will only take about 20 minutes to complete.

 What You Should Know About Alcohol